Last Updated on

 The downside of the Fishoholic glasses is that they are smaller than many other brands on this list, so you might find them tight-fitting.
 Since they are so small, they tend to let in light through the top, reducing their effectiveness at eliminating UV rays and making it harder to see, especially around noon, when the sun is directly overhead.

-Polarized glasses are extremely effective at protecting your eyes from UV rays, which can damage your eyesight, especially if you frequently fish on open water with plenty of reflections.
+Polarized sunglasses are extremely effective at protecting your eyes from UV rays, which can damage your eyesight, especially if you frequently fish on open water with plenty of reflections.
 The reduction of ultraviolet light can also help clear up your vision.

 Many fishing glasses are one size fits all, so it’s important to look at each pair carefully and choose the one that you think will look good and fit comfortably.
 Choosing a too-small brand will allow light past the lenses, reducing the ultraviolet protection.
 A brand that’s too large might be too heavy and slide around on your face.